 24 years of constant learning and development.
 I have gained experience in various aspects of our business, including marketing, training, software, support, and IT.
 However, I often find myself in the role of a "jack of all trades, master of none”.

+I have learnt that government polices start and stop extremely quickly and that we as an industry had to be fleet of foot and deliver quality assessments of buildings.
 In Elmhurst’s 30th year, I take great pride in reflecting on the growth of Elmhurst, both in terms of our staff and members, and the significant positive impact we have made across the country.
 Our work has been instrumental in empowering individuals to make informed decisions regarding energy efficiency in buildings.
 As an industry, we have demonstrated our ability to deliver these solutions on a large scale.

 Elmhurst is independent and only ever wants its members to assess the energy efficiency of buildings as accurately as possible e.g. to give as close to the truth as possible.
 We have no vested interest in any fuel, or technology, or construction method.
 In order to do this, we deliver quality software, training and support to our 10,000+ members.